Jeff Bezos' DC Mansion Has Made Its Social Debut

 But both critics and well-wishers are alive to the reality of the Bezos era.
 And both sects have expressed curiosity about whether Bezos’ personality-driven approach can prevail.
 As the billionaire’s celebrity grows, the same factors that could mitigate against a so-called tech-lash could also occasion one from scratch—as Senators realize it’s far easier to call Bezos to testify than, say, Mark Zuckerberg, and has less foliage behind which to hide.
 There is also the growing question of the Washington Post—whose publisher attended the Alfalfa after-party—which has far more equity in Bezos, so to speak, than vice versa.
 The country’s leading regional paper will face an increasingly thorny challenge as their boss balloons his Washington profile.

-Whatever his designs, one thing is certain: Bezos will certainly do more than sit behind a fortress when he comes to town (his car was spotted Friday night headed for Georgetown, though to where is uncertain), and whether it’s by way of increasingly public events or surprise visits to DC classrooms, Bezos already is weaving into the fabric of the city’s life.
-Now there are indications that Bezos may have purchased the property across the street, expanding the number of buildings on the Kalorama estate to three.
+Whatever his designs, one thing is certain: Bezos will certainly do more than sit behind a fortress when he comes to town (his car was spotted Friday night headed for Georgetown, though to where is uncertain).
+Whether it’s by way of increasingly public events or surprise visits to DC classrooms, Bezos is weaving himself already into the fabric of the city’s life.
+Now there are indications he may have purchased the property across the street, expanding the number of buildings on the Kalorama estate to three.

 Such spoken and unspoken questions were on the minds of some attendees.
 “He’s playing in a totally different set of rules, and I don’t know if this is going end well for him,” one guest told me.
 “It’s pretty obvious you’re trying to make a big splash.
 I’m not so sure that’s necessarily the best way to go about getting things done in this town.”